Free GEO Audit for Shopify: Check Your AI Visibility in 5 Minutes

 Yes, any publicly accessible Shopify store is eligible.
 Verity Score analyzes stores on all Shopify plans (Basic, Shopify, Advanced, Plus).
 The engine also supports stores on custom domains and multilingual stores.

 Results vary depending on the actions taken.
-Technical fixes (robots.txt, schema.org) are indexed by AI crawlers within 2-7 days.
-Content improvements (llms.txt, conversational content) take 1-4 weeks to be integrated into models.
+Technical fixes (robots.txt, schema.org, sitemap, agent-card) can be recrawled within days.
+Content improvements (canonical HTML, FAQ, proof pages, conversational content and llms.txt updates) take longer to influence answers.
 Stores that implement all 10 priority actions see an average improvement of 20-35 points within 2 weeks.